Logarithmic EW corrections at one-loop: Acknowledgments

 \section{Acknowledgments}

 We thank Stefano Pozzorini for invaluable discussions and for comments on the manuscript.
-J.L. is supported by the Science and Technology Research Council (STFC) under the Consolidated Grant ST/T00102X/1 and the STFC Ernest Rutherford Fellowship ST/S005048/1.
+J.L. is supported by the Science and Technology Research Council (STFC) under the Consolidated Grants ST/T00102X/1 and ST/X000796/1, and the STFC Ernest Rutherford Fellowship ST/S005048/1.
 We acknowledge the use of the DiRAC Cumulus HPC facility under Grant No. PPSP226.